rtyyyyb/simpleASM/README.md

 ```
 ## compiler info
 ### general info
-the main simpleASM compiler will be made custommizable so that you dont have to write a whole simpleASM compiler just for a diffrent cpu ISA or assembly language. in this repo tere will be a "core translations.txt", "basic translations.txt" and a "advanced translations.txt" text file which will be where the compiler will get the translations to compile the simpleASM to. when the compiler is ran it wil as what reqirement level it should use to compile and it will ouputs the compiled program in "compiled program.txt"
+the main simpleASM compiler will be made custommizable so that you dont have to write a whole simpleASM compiler just for a diffrent cpu ISA or assembly language. in this repo tere will be a "core translations.txt", "basic translations.txt" and a "advanced translations.txt" text file which will be where the compiler will get the translations to compile the simpleASM to. when the compiler is ran it will ask what reqirement level it should use to compile via the terminal and it will output the compiled program in "compiled program.txt"
 ### specifications
 headers:
 ```